ezratturner/PlaylistApplication/README.md

 Overall Risk Analysis: From revisiting the risk analysis, time estimations were inaccurate in the project plan, I needed more time allocated for development, testing, reaching out for support and understanding each aspect of the project.

 Known Issues: Not testing the songs controller because it was time consuming.
 Didn't create a CI/CD pipeline as there was an authorisation error when running the Yaml pipeline.
-Found a bug from the testing, passing in CreatedAt as a different value in the binding model compared to DateTime.Now whic showed differences in time.
+Found a bug from the testing, passing in CreatedAt as a different value in the binding model compared to "DateTime.Now" which showed differences in time.
 Limited time to do repository patterns so I sought help from my career advisor when the trainers were occcupied and we decided to use a more time-efficient method for testing - installing a Nuget Package (FrameworkCoreIn Memory) rather than creating an interface.

 Future Implementation: Adding additional tables, such as adding albums to playlists.
 Create a yaml pipeline for the project.
 Use the repository patterns and interfaces for testing.